 Dental restoration information for patients in Edmonton

-What are Teeth and Dental Restorations?
+What are Dental (teeth) Restorations?

 A tooth restoration is a treatment option used to restore a decayed, damaged or worn tooth to its normal function and shape.

-Teeth restorations are best suited for minor tooth decay, fractures, broken teeth or teeth worn down by grinding.
+Dental restorations are best suited for minor tooth decay, fractures, broken teeth or teeth worn down by grinding.
 More complicated cases will require alternative types of restorative treatment, such as crowns or root canals.

 Several materials can be used for teeth restorations: